GeoffCox/sterling-svelte/src/routes/(app)/topics/changelog/+page.md

 # Changelog

+## 1.0.8

+- Fix packaging.
+Updates to svelte versions and tsconfig caused creation of a dist folder starting with 1.0.6.
+This caused problems including the default CSS.
+Added outdir to fix the issue.

 ## 1.0.7

 - Fix: Callout, Popover, and Menu height set to fit-content causes stretch behavior in Safari.
 Changed to auto.